-Courses include: self-esteem and confidence, pre-employability, volunteer training, money management, parenting, sex and relationship education.
+Courses include: self-esteem and confidence, pre-employability, volunteer training, money management, parenting, and sex and relationship education.

-If you are interested in referring someone to one of our courses or would like us to deliver a course for you please contact Sally Booth
+If you are interested in referring someone to one of our courses or would like us to deliver a course for you, please contact Wendy Morris.

 We deliver a range of smaller pilot projects that often lay the foundations and evidence for a larger programme development.

 - Wellesley Trust funding to pilot our young Barefoot Professionals training programme;